jrdupuis/UFSCar_IntTax/command_line.md

 **_Task:_** Replace all occurrences of the word "ERROR" with the word "check".

 ### `awk`: it's complicated
 `awk` is an entire programming language that can do the same tasks as grep and sed but also a lot more.
+Some of the syntax for AWK gets very complicated, and requires a lot of experience to use effortlessly.
+But once you spend some time with AWK, being able to google around for solutions and implement it becomes doable.

 One common reason to use `awk` is when you want to access data in columns.
 Columns are numbered from $1 to $n.